 - Divide and Conquer.
 Consider skipping the kid’s menu all together.
 Perhaps share your meal with your child or give the kids a few adult menu items to decide upon and split.
 This can be tricky, depending on how many kids you have and how much they eat.
 If splitting isn’t an option, ask the server for a lunch portion, lots of places do it!

 - Get a little help.
 Nashville has a lot of great chain restaurants but what about all of our great local eateries?
 My friends Nourishwise can help!
 They remove the guesswork while staring at your local restaurant menu.
-Their team of Registered Dietitians analyze menu items to help you choose the most nutritious meal when dining out.
+Their team of Registered Dietitians analyze menu items to help you choose the most nutritious meal when dining out at healthy restaurants in Nashville.
 You can sign up to receive their FREE weekly email are www.nourishwise.com or text “Nourish” to 66866.
 Check out some of their recent healthier finds!

 Mahi Mahi, citrus slaw, guacamole, spicy mayo, salsa verde, corn tortillas